Erkened/iOSTutorialOverlay/README.md

 # iOSTutorialOverlay
 Tutorials are super useful the first time a user runs your iOS app.
 With JNTutorialOverlays, add tutorial overlays simply and efficiently to your project!
-The overlays are only shown one time: Once the user has tapped it it doesn't come back.
+The overlays are only shown one time: Once the user has tapped it it doesn't come back!

 #Install
-Import JNTutorialOverlay.swift in your project
+Import JNTutorialOverlay.swift in your project.
+Use at will!

 #Use
 ```swift